Do you have unwanted or expired medication in your home?

 Take it to THE BOX

-You can now bring your unwanted and expired medications to year-round drop boxes at these area police departments (started May 2012):
+Bring your unwanted and expired medications to year-round drop boxes at these area police departments:

 - Duluth Police Department/St. Louis County Sheriff Public Safety Building